jdhao/nvim-config/docs/README.md

 git clone --depth=1 https://github.com/jdhao/nvim-config.git .
 ```

-After that, when we first open nvim, run command `:PackerSync` to install all the plugins.
+After that, when we first open nvim, all the plugins will be installed automatically.
 Since I use quite a lot of plugins (more than 60), it may take some time to install all of them.

 [^1]: Use `echo %userprofile%` to see where your `$HOME` is.